PatrickEifler/kickoff/learn/get.md

 navgroup: docs
 navactive: docsget

+meta:
+  description: Want to use git pull, yo kickoff or just download a zip.
+Find out how to get your hands on Kickoff here

 next:
  - title: Use Kickoff
    body: Once you have downloaded Kickoff, take a look at our **getting starting guide** to help you find your way around the framework.
 Find out how to get the best from Kickoff and how to get up and running as quickly as possible.